Wrongful Death Attorney in Gainesville, Florida

 Wrongful death cases are not criminal cases.
 Even if the death was the result of a crime, these cases fall under tort law (in which another person’s negligent actions caused someone harm).

-This means your Gainsville wrongful death attorney must only prove that the negligent actions of another person were more likely than not the cause of your loved one’s death.
-While criminal penalties, such as jail time, are intended to make the offender pay restitution to the state, a wrongful death civil case will force the responsible party to pay damages, such as your loved one’s lost income.
+This means we must only prove that the negligent actions of another person were more likely than not the cause of your loved one’s death.
+While criminal penalties, such as jail time, are intended to make the offender pay restitution to the state, a wrongful death civil case can force the responsible party to pay damages, such as your loved one’s lost income and medical bills.

 Who Can File a Wrongful Death Lawsuit in Florida?

-According to Florida law, only the personal representative of the estate can file a wrongful death case.
+According to Florida law, only the personal representative of the decedent’s estate can file a wrongful death case.
 If the deceased did not name a personal representative, the court will appoint one.
-If the personal representative is successful with their case, any damages awarded are distributed to immediate family members and beneficiaries, including:

-Our experienced Gainesville wrongful death lawyers at Meldon Law will help you deal the complexities of wrongful death claims in Florida.
-We know the pain of losing a loved one due to negligence, and we’re committed to providing you with the legal support you need.
+Our experienced Gainesville wrongful death lawyers will help you deal with the complexities of wrongful death claims in Florida.
+We know the pain of losing a loved one due to negligence, and we’re committed to providing you with the legal support you deserve.

 What Compensation Can You Recover in a Wrongful Death Lawsuit in Gainesville?